 - Providing care of the highest order to the women of our community

 Throughout the 4 years of training, residents spend at least one half day per week or one full day every other week in their continuity clinic site, allowing them to establish continuity of care with a panel of patients.
 Each clinic site provides full clinical and clerical support for residents, electronic medical records, team meetings for quality improvement, integrated care with a group of nurse practitioners, dedicated attending preceptors, and didactic learning sessions on primary care and outpatient OB-GYN topics.

 Each resident is assigned to one of two clinic sites: Community OB-GYN where residents have the opportunity to practice in a clinic allied with a busy midwifery practice in a community setting, or Women’s Health Practice the university-based clinic that is being developed as a medical home for the women of the Rochester area including on-site Internal Medicine & subspecialty preceptors and consultants.

 Inpatient OB - University of Rochester Medical Center

 Six weeks of every year is spent on inpatient obstetrics at the University of Rochester Medical Center (URMC) which incorporates a low-risk labor and delivery unit, triage, high-risk antepartum and postpartum unit, the high-risk labor unit, an ultrasound unit, and two dedicated obstetric operating rooms - all interconnecting on one floor.
-Our Level IV NICU is located on the same floor directly across from the labor & delivery units and a dedicated OB anesthesia team is assigned to the labor units 24 hours per day.
-Residents progress through increasing levels of responsibility starting with management of normal labor and ending as the resident chief overseeing all the units and resident team.
+Our Level IV NICU is located via a connecting bridge in the newly built Golisano Children’s Hospital and a dedicated OB anesthesia team is assigned to the labor units 24 hours per day.
+Residents progress through increasing levels of responsibility starting with management of normal labor working with both generalist and midwifery faculty and ending as the resident chief overseeing all the units and resident team.

 Inpatient GYN University of Rochester Medical Center